itsjoshuagraves/digitalgarden/content/workshops.md

 - 4 hour workshop with one-on-one office hours available afterwards (4+ people required)
 - 8 hour workshop with one-on-one office hours available afterwards (8+ people required)

-### Magical Cross-Functional Collaboration

-To build the best products and teams, it’s critical that you collaborate deeply with people both inside and outside your discipline to build a shared sense of ownership.
-This workshop focuses on building working agreements.

-It identifies areas for you and your team to unlock the collaboration required to build top-tier products and break down silos you didn’t even know were there.
-Whether it’s someone who’s strongly-opinionated or extremely shy, you’ll learn how to engage both—and everyone in between—for a more meaningful collaboration.

-- 45 minute talk with Q&A and one-on-one office hours afterwards
-- 2 hour workshop with one-on-one office hours available afterwards

 ---